Pexers/CS-fundamentals/Development/Algorithms.md

 #### Why is Quick Sort usually faster in practice?
 The secret of Quick Sort is that it almost doesn't do unnecessary element swaps, which are time consuming.
 With Heap Sort, even when the data is already sorted, the algorithm will swap 100% of the elements to sort the array.
 With Merge Sort, it's even worse, we write 100% of elements in a secondary array, and write it back in the original one, even if the data is already sorted.

-With Quick Sort, we don't swap what is already sorted.
-If the data is completely sorted, we swap almost nothing!
-Less swap, more speed.

 Quick Sort's performance is mainly dependent on the pivot selection algorithm.
 Ideally, the pivot should be picked randomly.
 In the above implementation, we opt for using the middle element of the array as the pivot.

+In early versions of Quick Sort, where the leftmost (or rightmost) element was chosen as a pivot, the following scenarios would cause the worst-case to occur:
+- When the input array is **already sorted**, and we choose the **leftmost** element as the pivot element.
+In this case, we'll have two extremely unbalanced arrays.
+One array will have [0] elements, and the other one will have [n - 1] elements.
+- When the given array is **reverse sorted**, and we choose the **rightmost** element as the pivot element.
+Again, in this case, the pivot elements will split the input array into two unbalanced arrays of size [0] and [n - 1].
+- When all the elements in the given array **are the same**.
+In such a scenario, the pivot element divides the array into one sub-array of length [n - 1], and the time complexity of Quick Sort increases significantly.

 An alternative way to avoid Quick Sort's worst-case is to randomly shuffle the input before sorting it.
 In real life scenarios, the input can be nearly sorted, that's why most programming languages, such as Python, Java and JavaScript, all use a modified version of Merge Sort (known as _Tim Sort_) as their default sorting algorithm.

 [^1]: In computer science, exponential growth usually occurs as a consequence of discrete processes like the _divide-and-conquer_ algorithms or in manipulation of binary values.
 Consequently, we typically use base _2_ in logarithmic functions, since it just arises so frequently, meaning that _log<sub>2</sub> n_ is simplified to _log n_.